Skip to main content

 • if they use other nicotine products such as pouches

-Give them accurate information and offer your support.
+Give them accurate information and offer to help them:

 It may take several conversations.